27 Jan 2020

-Mount St Michael Rosscarbery News – February 2019
+Mount Saint Michael Rosscarbery News – January 2020

 Mt.
 St. Michael, Rosscarbery is a Mercy Secondary School inspired by the charism of Catherine McAuley “to fit the students for earth without unfitting them for Heaven” and is entrusted with the mission of imparting Gospel values to youth through Christian education and example.